Variations in traffic light operation: Timers at signals

 Traffic lights are sometimes accompanied by timers that indicate how much longer a certain phase will last.
 This is especially common for pedestrian crossing lights in high-traffic areas.
-Timers have been extensively used in Russia, India, Indonesia, China, Thailand, Philippines, Cambodia and Vietnam for both pedestrian and vehicular traffic but in Vietnam, they are rarely used for pedestrians.
-The major disadvantage with this, is that timers can only be used when the traffic lights are under fixed-time operation, reducing flexibility.
-This is because it's otherwise impossible to know exactly how long the light will be green or red for.
+Although prohibited for vehicular traffic in most countries around the world, timers have been extensively used in Russia, India, Indonesia, China, Thailand, Philippines, Cambodia and Vietnam for both pedestrian and vehicular traffic but in Vietnam, they are rarely used for pedestrians.
+A major disadvantage of this is that timers can only be used when the traffic lights are under fixed-time operation, reducing flexibility.
+This is because it is otherwise impossible to know for exactly how long the light will be green or red.

 In Canada and the US, most pedestrian signals now have countdown timers in the flashing hand symbol/"Don't Walk" phase.
 All new installations of pedestrian signals in the US must include a countdown timer, unless the countdown timer is less than seven seconds long, per the 2009 MUTCD.
 In New York City, however, this is not the case, as only streets that are wide enough will get countdown timers, regardless of the length of the countdown.
-Countdown pedestrian signals are also used in London, England.
+Countdown pedestrian signals are also used in a few places in London and Manchester, England.

-In some cities (such as Newberg, Oregon; Kyiv, Ukraine; and Kraków, Poland) there are signs displaying how fast one has to drive in order to reach the next intersection at the exact time when the light turns green, thus allowing the driver to ease into a green wave.
+In some cities (such as Newberg, Oregon; Kyiv, Ukraine; Burghausen, Germany and Kraków, Poland) there are signs displaying how fast one has to drive in order to reach the next intersection at the exact time when the light turns green, thus allowing the driver to ease into a green wave.